Skip to content

 This is a continuous, automated process and there are a range of factors that influence how pages are crawled and indexed.

 Once a page has been indexed, it’s available to be displayed in search results.
-When a user inputs a query, the search engine compares those query against the web pages in its database.
+When a user inputs a query, the search engine compares those queries against the web pages in its database.
 It finds the most relevant search results and serves those to the user.

-It sounds pretty simple.
+So what is a search engine; it sounds pretty simple.
 But Google and other search engines use incredibly complex algorithms and supercomputers to make it happen.

 For users, results are served in a matter of seconds.
 For the search engine, it’s an endless task of maintaining their database and updating algorithms to provide the best user experience possible.